 You are out in the wild almost dying of thirst – and then you stumble upon a spring of water.
 But alas! you didn’t carry your portable water filter with you!
 Just as you are about to risk drinking unfiltered water, you remember reading on a blog that you can use a tampon to filter water.
 Day saved!
 Or is it?

 Can tampons be used for water filtration?

-Even though a tampon may not filter out pathogens and heavy metals, it can do a great job of filtering out sediments and other debris in the water.
-A tampon water filter should therefore be used as a pre-filtration system but boiling or use of water purification tablets should also be used to make the water 100% safe for consumption.
+Yes, a tampon can be used to filter water.
+However, it can only filter sediments and other debris but cannot filter pathogens and heavy metals.
+A tampon water filter should therefore be used as a pre-filtration system after which you should either boil or use water purification tablets to make the water 100% safe for consumption.

 How does a tampon filter water?